 One of the most difficult challenges faced by South Africa is crime [1].
 Crime rates of this country are very high and everyone is affected [1].
 The levels of recorded crime in this country have been increasing since the mid-1980 [2].
 "A comparison of crime rates shows that Johannesburg has the highest level of crime followed by Pretoria, Cape Town and Durban" [2].
 The emigration of South African professional maybe because they are trying to escape high crime environment [1].
 Young people especially those residing in townships are more likely to be the victims of crime [2].
 Wealthy suburban residents are more likely to be victims of property crimes [2].
 In South Africa crime rates are very high.
-In places like townships people are getting mugged every day, they lose their personal belongings such as smartphone, laptops, backpacks, handbags and there is no way of locating these items.
-Imagine on your way to or from work, someone jumps you and take your bag which contains your belongings and run away.
-In this moment you lose everything inside your bag and there is no way of getting them back.
+Statistics show that are mugged almost every day, they lose their personal belongings such as smartphones, laptops, backpacks, handbags and there is no way of locating these items.
+Imagine on your way to or from work, you get mugged and your bag which contains your belongings is stolen.
+In this moment you lose everything inside your bag and there is no way of getting it back.
 South Africans face this problem on daily basis.
-With advances in technology GPS chips are becoming smaller in size and this represents an opportunity to deploy them in small property such as backpacks, laptops and other small property.
-This will help to fight crime in South Africa as it will be possible to allocate stolen property.
+With advances in technology GPS chips are becoming smaller in size and this represents an opportunity to deploy them in small property such as backpacks, laptops and other small belongings.
+This will help to fight crime in South Africa as it will be possible to track stolen property.